mliakos/my-blog-netlify/content/posts/sqlite-upsert-returning-clauses.md

 # UPSERT & RETURNING combined

-One thing I really liked is the fact that you can combine both those clauses by simply adding `RETURNING *` at the end of the query.
-This way any row (or specific columns), either inserted or updated, will be returned.
+One thing I really liked is the fact that you can combine those clauses by simply adding `RETURNING *` at the end of the query.
+This way any row (or specified columns), either inserted or updated, will be returned.